 Sadly it doesn’t have to be so.
 Credit is an immensely useful tool that can build wealth for you and allow you to achieve all your financial goals.
 That is if it is used and managed wisely.
 Following the tips below will help you manage your loan portfolio to your advantage.

 It all starts with borrowing.
 When you are seeking loans, ensure that you have a clear repayment plan and that you have provided enough in your monthly income to make the monthly repayment schedules.
 As much as possible, ensure that most of your borrowing is geared towards income earning and not day-to-day expenditure.

 This is because if you are borrowing to finance a business or an income-earning project, there is a possibility that the earnings from the business could go towards paying off the debt and thus relieving you of the burden of paying the debt from your current income.
-If you are borrowing to pay off your living expenses, then there is something critically wrong with the way you are living and you need to make adjustments to your lifestyles.
+If you are borrowing to pay off your living expenses, then adjustments may need to be made in your budget and lifestyle.
 The golden rule of thumb is that you must never spend more than you earn.

 Pay debts in time

 Skipping payments or being late on a payment for your loans attracts penalties that add to the total cost of the debt that you need to pay.
 Always ensure that you are paying off your debts in time including credit card debts.
 If you need to, arrange with your bank to automatically remit the funds to pay off your various debts at set times of the month to ensure that you do not forget to pay any payment.
 This will also force you to budget so as to allocate the money that you need to pay off your debts.

 If you are paid weekly or monthly, ensure that you pay off your debts first and then plan your living expenses on what is left.
 Delaying payment often leads to situations where you end up spending the money that you need to pay off your debts.
 If you have various loans, you could consider consolidating them into one loan with the best terms possible, which makes repayment easier and more manageable.